What Is A Hydrosol?

 A Few More Things To Consider When Purchasing Hydrosols

-As I stated above, if you are shopping for true hydrosols ask lots of questions and read labels.
+As I stated above, if you are shopping for true hydrosols ask lots of questions and read the labels.
 Always choose a reputable supplier that is willing to share basic information about their hydrosols.

 Some companies will try to cover up poor distillation techniques by enhancing their hydrosols with essential oils.